(For Yeshua's Followers)

 This is clear: the New Testament is not "monotheistic" as later Rabbinic Judaism defined the term.
 Nor is it "monotheistic" in terms of the philosophical triadic formula composed by the Church Fathers.

 The New Testament is itself.
-[Consider: What is Monotheism?]
+[Consider: Monotheism and the Bible]

 While Moses has great authority in the NT, he is not the final authority as spokesman for the Lord God.
 Therefore, the Shema is not the only or final revelatory word from the Almighty.
 According to the NT, Yeshua himself is the final word of God: